It’s that time again…

 The key is to prioritize types of movement you enjoy, so you may need to experiment until you discover what you like best.
 Aim for at least 30 minutes of physical activity a day, three times a week.

-- Meet a friend at the mall and walk together.
+- Meet up with a friend and walk together.

 - Play!
-Take the whole family to an indoor water park or trampoline center.
-Join an indoor recreation league.
+Take the family to a park or on a hike.
+Join a social-distanced recreation league.

 - Experiment with workout videos on YouTube in the privacy of your own home.